 Monetization is provided via a partnership with MPP Global Solutions.
-This e-commerce firm allows users to create paywalls on their site, prompting viewers to pay before accessing content.
+This e-commerce firm allows users to create paywalls on their site.
+The site prompts viewers to pay before accessing content.
 This service requires an additional fee to access.

 When it comes to SEO, Vzaar supports basic tagging for search engines.
 It’s simple to create a video sitemap for your content as well.

 For lead generation, Vzaar is one of the better platforms available.
-They support gathering email addresses in the video window.
+It supports gathering email addresses in the video window.
 These pop-up windows are simple to create and effective for gathering information from viewers.
 They also support embedding CTAs (calls to action) at the end of your videos.
 Users mention these as among the platform highlights.

-As far as pricing, Vzaar offers three tiers.
-The most basic is the “self service” tier.
-This platform includes 250 GB of bandwidth, 100 GB of storage, and basic features at the cost of $25 per month.
+As far as pricing, Vzaar offers four tiers.
+The most basic is the Self-service package.
+This platform includes 250 GB of bandwidth, 250 GB of storage, and basic features (including video analytics and email support) at the cost of $25 per month.
 You can save $50 by paying annually.
 Five users can access the account.
-However, this tier does not include HLS encoding (necessary for reaching certain devices), security, advertising, and many other features.
+However, this tier does not include HLS encoding software (necessary for reaching certain devices), security, advertising, and many other features.

-The next plan, Premium, costs $250 per month (save $500 by paying annually).
-This plan includes 1000 GB (1 TB) of bandwidth and 250 GB of storage.
-This plan adds support for:
+The Premium plan costs $250 per month (save $500 by paying annually).
+This plan includes 1000 GB (1 TB) of bandwidth and 100 GB of storage.
+This plan includes all Self-service features, plus:

 - 20 users